bogeeee/react-deepwatch/readme.md

  - **call** the **loadFailed()** probing function.
 This looks more elegant than the above. _See jsDoc for usage example._

 ### Object instance preserving
-Use the `preserve` function on all your fetched data, to smartly ensure non-changing object instances in your app (`newFetchResult` **===** `oldFetchResult`; Triple-equals.
-Also for the deep result_).
-Changed object instances can either cascade to a lot of re-loads or result in your component still watching the old instance.
+Use the `preserve` function on all your fetched data, to smartly ensure non-changing object instances in your app.
+So to make sure, `newFetchResult` **===** `oldFetchResult`.
+It does this also for deeper objects.
+This is the better way, because changed object instances can either cascade to a lot of re-loads or result in bugs because your component is still watching an old instance.
   _Think of it like: The preserve function does for your data, what React does for your component tree: It smartly remembers the instances, if needed with the help of an id or key, and re-applies the re-fetched/re-rendered properties to them, so the object-identity/component-state stays the same._
   👍 `load(...)` does `preserve` its result by default to enforce this paradigm and give you the best, trouble free experience.